 Layer is our workflow engine to help us align spreadsheet processes across business stakeholders.
 We started rethinking how we can take very coarse, static financial data and move it seamlessly in an inoperable way across the organization.
 That way, whenever one needs to get information from finance to sales, marketing, or talent for a core analytical process, Layer plays an instrumental role.
 Previously, moving this data across systems might have taken several hours of manual, paste, and scrub.
 Now, because we use Layer's workflow engine, that entire process has shrunken down to 10 minutes.
 That's a core use case for us - making spreadsheet data work for us.

-Second, we leverage Layer to collect and aggregating inputs from our teammates.
+Second, we leverage Layer to collect and aggregate inputs from our teammates.
 As a principal spreadsheet user, gathering data from other people for feedback, model insight, or core inputs was an excruciating process.
 You might need to either email or Slack your colleagues.
 Then, if you send them the model itself, they often wouldn't know how to think about the core inputs or construct the proverbial data model in the best way.
 It's also challenging to get other people to contribute and collaborate with you when you're building models from a "single master" spreadsheet point of view.